oapio/tower-street-ml-task/README.md

 ## Introduction

-You are given a breach dataset of breached that occurred between years 2012 and 2016.
+You are given a dataset of breaches that occurred between years 2012 and 2016.
-This dataset only included breaches of publicly traded companies.
+This dataset only includes breaches of publicly traded companies.
 Your task is to predict the probability that a company will be breached in 2017.

 The dataset is included in this repository ([breach_dataset.tsv](breach_dataset.tsv))